I7-Examples/Bronze/docs/source.txt

 Instead of attacking the leather tambourine when the player does not have the shoes and the shoes are not wearable and the player is in the Empty Bedroom:
 	say "You are whisked-about by a busy wind, but, finding nothing about you which it is able to assist with, it departs again."

 The cow bell is a ringer.
 Understand "cowbell" as the cow bell.
 The target locale of the cow bell is Crystal Bedroom.
-The cow bell is in storage.
+The cow bell is in Storage-Box.
 The description of the cow bell is "Much like the ones you used on the cows at home."

 Instead of attacking the cow bell in the Virgin's:
 	say "You feel a strong sense of presence, and listening: this place is important, but the spirit cannot speak to you here.
 It's for this kind of situation that the mirror-scrying was used, when Lucrezia still lived in the castle..."